 Water is on and in the Earth

 The vast majority of water on the Earth's surface, over 96 percent, is saline water in the oceans.
 The freshwater resources, such as water falling from the skies and moving into streams, rivers, lakes, and groundwater, provide people with the water they need every day to live.
 Water sitting on the surface of the Earth is easy to visualize, and your view of the water cycle might be that rainfall fills up the rivers and lakes.
 But, the unseen water below our feet is critically important to life, also.
-How would you account for the flow in rivers after weeks without rain?
-In fact, how would you account for the water flowing down this driveway on a day when it didn't rain?
+How do you account for the flow in rivers after weeks without rain?
+In fact, how do you account for the water flowing down a driveway on a day when it didn't rain?
 The answer is that there is more to our water supply than just surface water, there is also plenty of water beneath our feet.

 Even though you may only notice water on the Earth's surface, there is much more freshwater stored in the ground than there is in liquid form on the surface.
 In fact, some of the water you see flowing in rivers comes from seepage of groundwater into river beds.
-Water from precipitation continually seeps into the ground to recharge the aquifers, while at the same time water in the ground continually recharges rivers through seepage.
+Water from precipitation continually seeps into the ground to recharge aquifers, while at the same time water in the ground continually recharges rivers through seepage.

-Just how much water is there on (and in) the Earth?
+How much water is there on (and in) the Earth?
 Here are some numbers you can think about:

 - If all of Earth's water (oceans, icecaps and glaciers, lakes, rivers, groundwater, and water in the atmosphere was put into a sphere, then the diameter of that water ball would be about 860 miles (about 1,385 kilometers), a bit more than the distance between Salt Lake City, Utah to Topeka, Kansas.
 The volume of all water would be about 332.5 million cubic miles (mi3), or 1,386 million cubic kilometers (km3).
 A cubic mile of water equals more than 1.1 trillion gallons.
 A cubic kilometer of water equals about 264 billion gallons.